 Use when: You want to offer a "did you forget something?" experience.

-Consider: Use curated product catalog to limit what they can add.
+Consider: Use curated product catalog to limit what they can add- and the Only show in-stock products setting to hide out-of-stock items and variants.

 Change quantities